mvolkmann/blog/src/flutter.md

 they are styled different on iOS versus Android.
 However, some have Material look and feel on all devices, including iOS.

-Cupertino widgets can also be used on all platforms.
-However, due to licensing restrictions it won't use the correct fonts on Android.

 Material widgets are documented at {% aTargetBlank "https://docs.flutter.dev/development/ui/widgets/material", "Material Component widgets" %}.